luca-dga/-/README.md

 <!--- <hr width="25%"> --->
 ### **Current position**
-I am a postdoctoral researcher in the group led by Prof. Moris Simon Strub at the Southern University of Science and Technology, Shenzhen.
+I am a postdoctoral fellow in the group led by Prof. Moris Simon Strub at the Southern University of Science and Technology, Shenzhen.
 Currently still based in Italy.

 ### **Research interests**
-Computational finance; machine learning; risk measurement; decision theory
+Computational finance; machine learning; risk measurement; portfolio optimization

 <hr width="100%">